wojtex113/100daysoflinux/README.md

 ### :yellow_circle: Day 50 (Saturday, 17-06-2023) [Firefighter duty]
 Configuration an Ansible Semaphore.

+### :yellow_circle: Day 51 (Sunday, 18-06-2023)
+I watched videos on YT about working as a sysadmin and about Cloudflare.

 ---
 **Finished courses:**
 - "NGINX w godzinę" - Jakub ‘unknow’ Mrugalski